Stephanie’s practice is principally in criminal law.

-She appears in all courts and tribunals in Victoria, primarily in criminal and quasi-criminal matters, including coronial inquests, the mental health tribunal, child protection, VOCAT applications and other tribunals.
+She appears in all courts and tribunals in Victoria, in criminal and quasi-criminal matters, including royal commissions, coronial inquests, the mental health tribunal, child protection, VOCAT applications and other disciplinary tribunals.

-Since coming to the Bar, Stephanie has appeared for both defence and the prosecution in the summary and indictable jurisdictions, in a number of contested hearings, conviction and sentence appeals, bail applications, committals and pleas.
+Since coming to the Bar, Stephanie regularly appears for both defence and the prosecution in the summary and indictable jurisdictions, in a number of contested hearings, conviction and sentence appeals, bail applications, coronial inquests, committals and pleas.
 She has also appeared unled in the Supreme Court of Victoria and the Court of Appeal.

 Stephanie also specialises in written advocacy and drafting advice relating to occupational health and safety, the rules of evidence, criminal procedure, sentencing, and mental impairment and fitness to stand trial.